 On January 18, 1977, Cincinnati recorded a record low temperature of −25 °F (−32 °C).

-In 1980, the Cincinnati skyline was replaced by the Los Angeles skyline in the opening and closing sequences of the CBS/ABC daytime drama, "The Edge of Night".
+In 1980, the Cincinnati skyline was replaced by the Los Angeles skyline in the opening and closing sequences of the CBS/ABC daytime drama "The Edge of Night".

 Starting in 1987, the top vote-getter in the city council election was automatically selected as mayor.

-In 1994, Cincinnati experienced a notable snowstorm.
+In 1994, there was a notable snowstorm in Cincinnati.

 By 1995, Cincinnati's overall crime rate had reached its lowest point since 1992, but with more murders and rapes.